wp-plugins/easy-testimonials/readme.txt

 Sometimes, your theme or other plugins have shortcodes in the same namespace as ours.
 In case you suspect this is happening, use the Shortcode Options on the Basic Settings screen to change our shortcodes -- typically adding easy_ to our shortcodes will fix the problem!

+= Hey!
+How do I change the Width of my Testimonials?! =

+Easy!
+Just add the attribute width=500px or width=33% (be sure to use the full value, ie 500px, or 33% - otherwise it won't work!)
+If not set, Testimonials will size to their container.

 == Screenshots ==

 1. This is the Add New Testimonial Page.